cavalen/nginx-workshop-cv/docs/nginx/README.eng.md

   Reload the configuration with `sudo nginx -s reload` y test the application again.
   ![502 error](./f5app-502.png)

-  **What is happening?** The App does not work, this is expected, and the answer from NGINX is a `502 Bad Gateway` because there are no healthy upstreams (The string **"Workshop K8S vLab** is not found in the body)
+  **What is happening?** The App does not work, this is expected, and the answer from NGINX is `502 Bad Gateway` because there are no healthy upstreams (The string **"Workshop K8S vLab** is not found in the reponse body)

-  En el Dashboard de NGINX podemos ver también los health checks realizados y el estado del servidor
+  In the NGINX Plus Dashboard we can see the number of successful healthchecks and the upstream health.
   ![Dashboard f5app](./f5app-dashboard.png)

   > [!NOTE]
-  > ### <mark>**Reversar los cambios en el Health Check y recargamos la configuración de nginx antes de continuar**</mark>
+  > ### <mark>**Please reverse the changes to the health check (body = F5 K8S vLab) and reload NGINX configuration before continuing with the lab**</mark>
     ```
   match f5app_health {
       status 200;